rutkai/Mjolnir-Authentication-Server/readme.md

 * config/default.json: Development mode and default configurations
 * config/testing.json: Testing mode, tweaked for automated testing
-* config/production.json: Production mode, override the defaults for your server here
+* config/production.json: Production mode, **override the defaults for your server here**

-Important notes for configuring the Production environment:
+**Important notes** for configuring the Production environment:

 * Do not use md5 and other weak password hashing algorithms!
 * The secret token must be changed to a randomly generated token!
-* The user in the production config serves as an example, remove it before going out in production!

 ### Creating a user in config